 Mr. Stone also provides support for individual manufacturers – ranging from Fortune 500 to small- and mid-market companies – through in-depth consulting projects, often with global scope.
 Typical engagements have involved research and assessment of market and growth opportunities, competitive threats, customer needs and market trends.

-Much of Mr. Stone’s work leverages private sector experience for non-profit and government clients.
+Much of Mr. Stone’s work leverages private sector business experience for non-profit and government clients.
 As an example, he was instrumental in major initiatives for The Clinton Foundation.
-By leading a team that developed product cost models, he helped the Foundation forge a landmark agreement with leading generic pharmaceutical companies to reduce the price of HIV/AIDs drugs for developing nations.
+By leading a team that developed product cost models, he helped the Foundation forge a landmark agreement with leading generic pharmaceutical companies in India to reduce the price of HIV/AIDs drugs for developing nations.
 He also helped the Foundation’s Climate Change Initiative to develop partnerships with suppliers of energy-efficient/green technologies to advance adoption of green products in a consortium of 40 large global cities.

 * National Institute of Standards and Technology, part of the U.S. Department of Commerce